 - matcha (green tea leaf), milk thistle & apple extracts:potent antioxidant blend to neutralize pollution and environmental attack, helping to condition and soothe skin.

 - pumpkin ferment extract: a rich source of fatty acids and antioxidant components carotene, lutein, and carotenoids; contains naturally occurring enzymes that aid in gentle exfoliation.

 - pomegranate extract: potent antioxidant properties neutralizes pollution, free radicals and other damaging environmental stressors.

 - cactus extract: soothes redness and sensitivity, helping to calm skin while using topical AHAs.

-- sodium hyaluronate crosspolymer: has a smaller molecular weight than hyaluronic acid and is able to deeply penetrate skin, delivering excellent hydration and reducing the appearance of fine lines and wrinkles while promoting firmness.
+-sodium hyaluronate cross polymer: has a smaller molecular weight than hyaluronic acid and is able to deeply penetrate skin, delivering excellent hydration and reduce the appearance of fine lines and wrinkles while promoting firmness.